 Thereafter, Mr. Halbert formed Caris Capital® in 2005.
-Since its formation, Mr. Halbert has sold over $1.2 billion in assets acquired with a weighted average return of seven times the initial investment.
-In 2005, Mr. Halbert acquired Pathology Partners, Inc., an Irving, Texas based pathology company specializing in gastrointestinal pathology, which was later renamed Caris Diagnostics.
-As chairman and CEO of Caris Diagnostics, Mr. Halbert grew the small gastrointestinal pathology practice into a multi-disciplinary pathology practice with more than 70 pathologists providing diagnostic services for more than 3,500 patients daily – an increase of 452% from 2005 to 2010 – and grew revenue by 40% CAGR.
+Since its formation, Mr. Halbert has managed and sold over $1.2 billion in assets acquired with a weighted average return of seven times the initial investment.
+Also in 2005, Mr. Halbert acquired Pathology Partners, Inc., an Irving, Texas based pathology company specializing in gastrointestinal pathology, which was later renamed Caris Diagnostics.
+As chairman and CEO, Mr. Halbert grew the small gastrointestinal pathology practice into a multi-disciplinary pathology practice with more than 70 pathologists providing diagnostic services for more than 3,500 patients daily – an increase of 452% from 2005 to 2010 – and grew revenue by 40% CAGR.
 Later in 2011, Caris Diagnostics was sold to Miraca Life Sciences® for $725 million.

-In addition to his successful business career, Mr. Halbert and his family also solely support the Caris Foundation (www.carisfoundation.org), a non-profit, private foundation that aids impoverished people by helping to provide for their basic needs.
-Established in 2002, and headquartered in Colleyville, Texas, the award-winning Caris Foundation™ seeks to establish a local presence within communities in order to understand the people’s basic needs and implement solutions that are culturally relevant and sustainable across Africa and Haiti.
+Mr. Halbert and his family also created and solely support the Caris Foundation™, a non-profit, private foundation that aids impoverished people by helping to provide for their basic needs.
+Established in 2002, and headquartered in Colleyville, Texas, the award-winning Caris Foundation seeks to establish a local presence within communities in order to understand the people’s basic needs and implement solutions that are culturally relevant and sustainable across Africa and Haiti.
 The foundation employs more than 400 people.